PCAone Tutorial (v0.7.0)

 The LD R2 for pairwise SNPs within a window can be outputted to a file with suffix ld.gz via --print-r2 option.
 This file uses the same long format as the one plink used.

-PCAone has both in-core and out-of-core mode for 3 different partial SVD algorithms, which are IRAM (--svd 0), Yu+Halko RSVD (--svd 1) and PCAone window-based RSVD (--svd 2).
-Also, PCAone supports full SVD (--svd 3) but with only in-core mode.
+PCAone has both in-core and out-of-core mode for 3 different partial SVD algorithms, which are IRAM (--svd 0), sSVD (--svd 1) and winSVD (--svd 2).
+Also, PCAone supports Full SVD (--svd 3) but with only in-core mode.
 Therefore, there are 7 ways for doing PCA in PCAone.
-In default PCAone uses in-core mode with --memory 0, which is the fastest way to do calculation.
-However, in case the server runs out of memory with in-core mode, the user can trigger out-of-core mode by specifying the amount of memory using --memory option with a value greater than 0.
+In default PCAone uses in-core mode, which is the fastest way (NOTE: you can gain some speedup for in-code computation by limiting the -n threads to half of the available threads of your machine).
+However, in case the server runs out of memory, you can trigger out-of-core mode by specifying the amount of memory using -m/--memory option with a value greater than 0.
+Normally, use -m 1 is enough for large dataset and PCAone will allocate more RAM when needed.

-Run PCAone window-based RSVD method (default) with in-core mode
+Run winSVD method (default) with in-core mode

 ./PCAone --bfile example/plink

-Run PCAone window-based RSVD method (default) with out-of-core mode
+Run winSVD method with out-of-core mode

 ./PCAone --bfile example/plink -m 2

-Run Yu+Halko RSVD method with out-of-core mode
+Run sSVD method with out-of-core mode

 ./PCAone --bfile example/plink --svd 1 -m 2